 But there’s something you should understand.
-Good contractors hate change orders, too.
+Good general contractors hate change orders, too.

 They know how change orders make clients feel.
 They work hard to account for all possible work in their contract to avoid having to issue a change order.

 Unfortunately, though, it isn’t possible to prepare for everything.
-Even the most thorough contractors sometimes encounter surprise issues in the course of a job.
+Even the most thorough project manager sometimes encounter surprise issues in the course of a job.

 If you’re hit with a change order, you should absolutely ask your contractor about it.
 And you should expect a clear, rational answer.
 But please don’t accuse them of trying to cheat you.

 Remember, there’s a reason you were so thorough yourself when choosing a contractor.
 You wanted someone you believed in.
 Someone you trusted.

 Contractors who routinely falsify change orders to jack up the bill don’t stay in business long.
 Trust yourself and your vetting process.

 They Want You to Be Specific and Exacting

 You may feel like you’re being annoying if you come to a remodeling contractor with a 99-point plan that details exactly how you want everything to happen.
 Or if you’re continually making phone calls for changes and fixes during the home renovation.